ChrisTsoiGit/chat-app/README.md

 ## Working in development branches:

-1. Creates a dev-branch:
+1. creates a dev-branch:

    ```python
    (main) $ git checkout -b my-branch  # create and change to a new branch
    (my-branch) $  # <-- hey look, I'm in my new branch
    ```

-2. Now each team member can mangle all they want without affecting the main branch or anyone else's dev-branch
-3. When a team member's branch is at a stable state and ready to be pushed to the main branch, follow these steps:
+2. push to the main branch, follow these steps:
    ![merging to main](/images/merge.png)

    ```python